UTD-FAST-Lab/ECSTATIC/README.md

 dispatcher -t flowdroid -b fossdroid --tasks taint --timeout 30 --fuzzing-timeout 1440
 ```

-*Note that we ran our experiments with 4 cores each.
+*Note that we ran our random testing experiments with 4 cores each.
 Running with a different number of cores may result in a drastically different number of testing iterations, in addition to differences caused by hardware differences, system workload, etc.*

 ### Delta Debugging